 The COPS Hiring Program (CHP) is designed to advance public safety through community policing by addressing the full-time sworn officer needs of state, local, and tribal law enforcement agencies nationwide.
-Approximately \$127 million in grant funding was appropriated for this initiative through the fiscal year (FY) 2013 Full-Year Continuing Appropriations Act.
-CHP provides funds directly to law enforcement agencies to hire new and/or rehire career law enforcement officers, and to increase their community policing capacity and crime prevention efforts.
+Approximately \$113 million in grant funding was appropriated for this initiative through the FY 2015 appropriations act.
+CHP provides funds directly to law enforcement agencies to hire new or rehire career law enforcement officers and to increase their community policing capacity and crime prevention efforts.

-The FY2013 CHP grant program was an open solicitation.
+The FY 2015 CHP grant program was an open solicitation.
 All local, state, and tribal law enforcement agencies that have primary law enforcement authority were eligible to apply.